skeptiqos/qsl/README.md

 The random forest generation is a great candidate for parallelization and therefore uses the 'peach' keyword.
 To take advantage of running the random forest generation on multiple cores, start q with a number of slaves (q -s 4)

 ## regression

-linear regression
+* linear regression

 ## multinormdist

-matrix functions for multi normal distribution
+* matrix functions for multi normal distribution
+* cholesky decomposition